chef/automate/components/docs-chef-io/content/automate/ha_workflow.md

    1. Create a new security group or Select an existing security group option.
 Ensure Type is SSH, Protocol is TCP, and Port Range is 22 to create rules and connections.
    1. Launch the EC2 instance.
 1. Ensure you have Chef Automate utility installed, else download and install the latest version.
-1. Establish AWS connection with the bastion host.
+1. Establish an AWS connection with the bastion host.
     1. SSH your instance using public DNS.
 1. Create an IAM user using your AWS account.
     1. Provide the Programmatic access to the created user.